Copyright © 2006-2010 Davor Ocelic

 we will be interested in creating two of the mentioned organizational units,

-People and Group.
+.
 The two

 will roughly correspond to the Unix

-/etc/passwd and
+/etc/passwd

-/etc/group files.
+/etc/group

 Ldap data is interchanged in a textual format called LDIF.
 Command-line LDAP utilities receive and produce data in this format.
 Note that the LDIF stream can also contain commands, such as for adding, modifying or removing LDAP entries.